Safeguarding

 A flag is raised only when BOTH apply

-(A) A SPECIFIC personal signal — a real incident, person, intention or disclosure, not a generic feeling or on-topic curriculum answer.
-AND (B) a Designated Liaison Person would see it as a reasonable basis to log or refer under Children First.
+(A) A SPECIFIC personal signal: a real incident, person, intention or disclosure, not a generic feeling or on-topic curriculum answer.
+AND (B) the school's designated safeguarding lead would see it as a reasonable basis to log or refer under its statutory safeguarding duty.
 If either is uncertain, nothing is flagged.

 Step 3 · the three outcomes